Japan itinerary North to South

 Breakfast at the hotel.

 On this day, go to Kyoto to meet your travel angel and check into your Japan Experience house.
 Preferably before 8pm.
 Two routes are available, all covered by your Japan Rail Pass: one by Nagoya, the other by Kanazawa, on the Sea of Japan.
-Details of the possible stops in these two cities can be found in your travel diary.
 Don't hesitate to have your luggage sent the day before so that you can travel light.

 You can settle into your traditional Japan Experience house.
 Just like in Tokyo, a travel angel will welcome you.